kingsor/kingsor.github.io/_posts/2018-04-30-deploy-asp-net-2-apps-with-docker.md

 ```

-After the build process is completed you can run you image with this command:
+After the build process is completed you can run the image with this command:

 ```bash